-The Company's Compensation Committee is comprised of Bart Veldhuizen (Chair), Paul M. Leand, Jr., Casey Shanley, and Gary Weston each of whom qualifies as independent under the applicable NASDAQ listing requirements and SEC rules.
-As directed by its written charter, which was approved on June 3, 2005, amended in November 2006, and further amended on October 29, 2014, the Compensation Committee, among other duties, makes recommendations to the Board of Directors as to the Company's general compensation philosophy; reviews and approves those corporate goals and objectives established by the Board of Directors that are relevant to the compensation of the Company's Chief Executive Officer and evaluates the performance of the Company's Chief Executive Officer and other executive officers and determines executive officer compensation, including benefits and perquisites; and reviews and approves employment, severance or change in control agreements.
+The Company's Compensation Committee is comprised of Gary Weston (Chairman), Paul M. Leand, Jr. and Bart Veldhuizen, each of whom qualifies as independent under the applicable Nasdaq listing requirements and SEC rules.
+As directed by its written charter, which was approved on December 13, 2017 the Compensation Committee, among other duties, makes recommendations to the Board of Directors as to the Company's general compensation philosophy; reviews and approves those corporate goals and objectives established by the Board of Directors that are relevant to the compensation of the Company's Chief Executive Officer and evaluates the performance of the Company's Chief Executive Officer and other executive officers and determines executive officer compensation, including benefits and perquisites; and reviews and approves employment, severance or change in control agreements.
 In addition, the Compensation Committee evaluates and recommends, for approval by the Board of Directors, the appropriate level of compensation and fees for Board of Director committee service by non-employee Directors.
-The Compensation Committee held four meetings during fiscal year 2015.
+The charter for the Compensation Committee is available on our website at www.eagleships.com under the "Investors-Governance" caption.
+The Compensation Committee held four meetings during 2018.